 Trine Hahnemann, Danish chef and food journalist, is the Delia Smith of Denmark.
 She appears regularly on television as a guest chef on different programmes in Denmark, and is the author of several cookery books in her native language.
 For four years she wrote for Denmark’s leading women’s magazine, Alt For Damerne.
-Trine has founded the company Hahnemann’s Køkken (Kitchen), in Cophenhagen.
+In 2018 Trine opened Hahnemann’s Køkken (Kitchen), in Cophenhagen.
 Much more than a coffee shop, it is a bakery, pastry shop, takeaway and cookery school and has quickly become a foodie destination in the city.

 ‘Hallon Cookies’ from Scandinavian Christmas, Telegraph.co.uk